-- To establish three new koala habitat trees for every one 'non juvenile' tree removed. - Offset plantings must be within the same local government area as the impact site except where the impact occurs on koala habitat values within: - the Koala Coast, which crosses local government boundaries.
-In which case, the relevant assessment manager, local authority, Minister or State agency may determine an appropriate location within the Koala Coast (in consultation with the relevant local authority); or - the Pine Rivers area, which is within a larger regional council boundary.
-In which case, the relevant assessment manager, local authority, Minister or State agency may determine an appropriate location within the Moreton Bay Regional Council area, with the priority on the Pine Rivers area and localities immediately adjacent to it. - In an area identified as high value or medium value suitable for rehabilitation habitat.
-Where these are not available koala offset sites should be located within low value suitable for rehabilitation habitat or where appropriate, within bushland habitat to enhance the quality of bushland within the local government area. - Koala habitat trees to be established as an offset must be reflective of the species that are endemic to the site and be planted at densities that will produce a mature density reflective of the regional ecosystems present on the site.
+- To establish three new koala habitat trees for every one non-juvenile koala habitat tree removed; - Offset plantings must be within the same LGA as the impact site except where the impact occurs on koala habitat values within: - the Koala Coast1, which crosses local government boundaries.
+In which case, the relevant assessment manager, local authority, Minister or state agency may determine an appropriate location within the Koala Coast (in consultation with the relevant local authority); or - the Pine Rivers area2, which is within a larger regional council boundary.
+In which case, the relevant assessment manager, local authority, Minister or state agency may determine an appropriate location within the Moreton Bay Regional Council area, with the priority on the Pine Rivers area and localities immediately adjacent to it; - In an area identified as high value or medium value suitable for rehabilitation habitat.
+Where these are not available koala offset sites should be located within low value suitable for rehabilitation habitat or where appropriate, within bushland habitat to enhance the quality of bushland within the LGA; and - Koala habitat trees to be established as an offset must be reflective of the species that are endemic to the site and be planted at densities that will produce a mature density reflective of the regional ecosystems present on the site.

-Requirements for all other koala related offsets
+Requirements for koala related proponent-driven offsets outside South East Queensland

-For koala-related habitat outside South East Queensland, a proponent may choose to either:
+When the offset is for koala habitat outside South East Queensland, a proponent-driven offset may be delivered as: